GitauHarrison/notes/flask_popover.md

 ## Web Forms

 Web forms are one of the most basic building blocks of web applications.
 They are used to collect data from a user and send it to the server.
-We will begin by install the following package:
+We will begin by installing the following package:

 ```python
 (venv) $ pip install flask-wtf
 ```
+This package is a simple integration of [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [WTForms](https://wtforms.readthedocs.io/en/3.0.x/), including CSRF, file upload, and reCAPTCHA.

 The forms we intend to create will be used to "register" and "login" users.
 Let us do so within the `/app` subdirectory.